 The paper will comprise two sections: Section A and Section B. Section A will carry a weighting of 55 %.
 The weighting for Section B will be 45 %.
-All the questions set in Section A will be compulsory and will consist of a range of types of questions, including Multiple Choice items, Fill - in - the - blanks, Matching, True/False items, Short Answer questions, Tick boxes and Structured questions.
-Section B will consist of four options based on the computer packages (Word Processing, Spreadsheet,

-Database) and Program Flowchart.
+All the questions set in Section A, which may cover any topic of the syllabus, will be compulsory and will consist of a range of types of questions, including Multiple Choice items, Fill - in - the - blanks, Matching, True/False items, Short Answer questions, Tick boxes and Structured questions.
+Section B will consist of four options based on the computer packages (Word Processing, Spreadsheet, Database) and Program Flowchart.
 Students will be required to answer all questions from any three options.
 Each option will carry a weighting of 15%.

 The Computer Studies/Literacy paper will be of 1 hour 45 minutes duration and will carry 100 marks.